eljost/pysisyphus/README.md

 The required energies, gradients and hessians are calculated by calling external quantum chemistry codes. pysisyphus can also be used as a library to implement custom quantum chemistry workflows.

-**This software is still work in progress and shouldn't be used for production runs.
-Use at your own risk.**
+**This software is still work in progress.
+Use at your own risk.
+See also [License](https://github.com/eljost/pysisyphus/blob/master/LICENSE).**

+Contrubtions are welcome.
+If any issues arise please open an issue on github.

 ## Installation